provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryValidateManageFeesResponse"></a>

 ### QueryValidateManageFeesResponse
-QueryValidateManageFeesResponse is a response message for the QueryValidateManageFees endpoint.
+QueryValidateManageFeesResponse is a response message for the ValidateManageFees query.

 | Field | Type | Label | Description |